All eyes and talk are on cryptocurrencies.

 These blocks containing data need to be monitored and validated.

 Miners check and monitor the transactions and validity of blocks in the blockchain.
 Miners keep the blockchain network secure.
-And just as how you’d get points when you fill the empty gaps in the game, miners get rewarded with the cryptocurrency of the blockchain they work on (such as Ether for Ethereum, ADA for Cardano, XLM for Stella).
+And just as how you’d get points when you fill the empty gaps in the game, miners get rewarded with the cryptocurrency of the blockchain they work on (such as Ether for Ethereum, ADA for Cardano, Lumens for Stella).

 When new information or transaction is sent to a blockchain network, miners work to solve a mathematics puzzle.
 Miners send their solution to the network’s nodes (which are participating computers) for verification.